 We are delighted that so many Guilds have shown interest in our work again this year.
 We have received many invitations to speak at meetings from north, south, east and west.
 We look forward to meeting many new faces, worshiping with you and sharing about the work of the Free to Live Trust.

 Sports kits have also been renewed.

 We are excited to report that Laxmi, one of our older girls, has passed her final school exams.
 She has a place at Shardha College, in the county town of Baramati where she will study horticulture.
-Shardha College was established by Seema’s father-in-law the Rev Hari Waghmode who received his undergraduate training at Wilson College in Bombay in the sixties – it was run by the Church of Scotland.
+Shardha College was established by Seema’s father-in-law the late Rev Hari Waghmode who received his undergraduate training at Wilson College in Bombay in the sixties – it was run by the Church of Scotland.

 Please remember all the children as they prepare to start the new school year.
 Pray especially for Laxmi who will leave Bori and live in the college hostel while she studies.

 Thanks to the arrival of funds from the Guild, Seema and her team have been in a position to restart the feeding programme in Pune’s red-light district.
 Seema began her outreach to the street children of the red-light district several years ago.
 However, due to the financial pressures of supporting the children in the centre at Bori this had to stop.

 According to Seema there are over a hundred children on the streets of this poor district; the children of the sex workers are turfed out of the brothels at a very young age to fend for themselves.
 Thanks to the support of the Guild Seema has set up a feeding programme of a nutritious meal six days a week for at least fifty children.
 This will be run by Renu a young woman helped by Seema in the past.

 Through this programme, Seema plans to rescue even more vulnerable children.

 Please pray for Renu as she develops this feeding project and that the most at risk children will be identified and helped.